issalab/mkturk/public/mkturk/readme.md

 FixationWindowSizeInches (default = 0 inches): Width of box within which subject has to activate targets during all screens (Fixation, Sample, Test, Choice).
 TASK.FixationWindowSizeInches needs to be set to >0 if TASK.Target = 'window'.

-DragtoRespond (default = 0 --> clicks indicates response): Flag that specifies whether a continuous move (drag) into a choice box is allowed (DragtoRespond=1) versus a discrete click in the box (DragtoRespond=0).
-Defaults to 0 (click to respond) if not provided, but if eyetracker is present will automatically be set to 1.

 NStickyResponse (default = 0 --> subject can repeatedly choose any given response option): Number of times subject can choose the same location on the screen before force them out of it by placing the correct answer somewhere else (i.e. if they have response bias, then on the next trial, the correct choice is drawn somewhere away from that bias).
 Currently not implemented for same-different task or SR2

 BlinkGracePeriod (default = 200 milliseconds): Amount of time subject can (briefly) vacate target once they were in without being punished for breaking fixation.
 Only applies to fixations during Fixation screen & Sample/Test screen after OutsideGracePeriod has expired.